Plum pox: Distribution

-In the fall of 1999, plum pox strain PPV-D was detected in an Adams County, Pennsylvania orchard.
+In 1999, plum pox strain PPV-D was detected in an Adams County, Pennsylvania orchard.
 This was the first time that plum pox had been found in North America.
-The infected areas in Pennsylvania were quarantined to prevent the spread of the disease, and infected trees were destroyed.
+The infected areas were quarantined to prevent the spread of the disease, and infected trees were destroyed.

-Since this time, as a result of random surveying done in 2000, detection has also occurred in Nova Scotia and in Southern Ontario, particularly in the Niagara Region.
-Like the United States infection, the Canadian Food Inspection Agency has put into effect quarantine zones throughout Southern Ontario in a bid to prevent the spread of PPV.
+In 2000, detection occurred in Nova Scotia and in Southern Ontario, particularly in the Niagara Region.
+The Canadian Food Inspection Agency put into effect quarantine zones throughout Southern Ontario in a bid to prevent the spread of PPV.
 The virus has yet to be found in other areas of Canada which contain susceptible trees despite intense surveying.
 The Canadian plum pox eradication initiative has involved large numbers of samples tested for the plum pox virus.
 Samples are tested through a technology known as enzyme linked immunosorbent assay (ELISA).
-The University of Guelph – Laboratory Services Division has performed over 4,000,000 tests in the past seven years in support of this initiative.